bikashxsharma/hammer-app/README.md

 - Created components for Post, Hammer, Post input & Navbar
 - Added route /login, /signup, /home
 - Styled login page, signup page & home page
+- Data is stored in local storage
+- You can increase hammerCount by clicking on it
+- You can try posting new post ( for now without login/sign up)

 ## How to run?
 - Clone my repository or download it